 - cc.
 Pooled Cash The sum of unrestricted cash and investments of several accounting funds that are consolidated for cash management and investment purposes.
 Investment income or expenditure is allocated to the various funds based on their respective participation and in accordance with generally accepted accounting principles. - dd.
 Program A set of activities, operations, or organizational units designed and directed to accomplish specific service outcomes or objectives for a defined customer. - ee.
 Proprietary Fund A class of fund types that account for a local government's businesslike activities.
 Proprietary funds are of two types: enterprise funds and internal service funds.
 Both use the accrual basis of accounting and receive their revenues from charges to users.
 (Enterprise Fund examples: Water and Sewer Fund, Stormwater Utility Fund, Municipal Parking Fund; Internal Service Fund examples: Equipment Services, Information Systems Fund). - ff.
 Reserve (Governmental Funds) Reserve refers only to the portion of Fund Balance that is intended to provide stability and respond to unplanned events or opportunities.
 See associated Reserve Policy for specific details. - gg.
 Reserve (Proprietary Funds) Reserve refers only to the portion of Working Capital that is intended to provide stability and respond to unplanned events or opportunities.
 See associated Reserve Policy for specific details. - hh.
-Special Revenue Fund-Governmental fund type used to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purpose other than debt service or capital projects and exclusive of resources held in trust for individuals, private organizations, or other governments. - ii.
-Unrestricted Net Position The portion of a fund's net position that is not restricted for a specific purpose. - ij.
+Special Revenue Fund- Governmental fund type used to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purpose other than debt service or capital projects and exclusive of resources held in trust for individuals, private organizations, or other governments. - ii.
+Unrestricted Net Position The portion of a fund's net position that is not restricted for a specific purpose. - jj.
 Working Capital An accounting term defined as current assets less current liabilities in a proprietary fund.
-Working Capital is used to express the Reserves available in proprietary funds for use. - kk.
-Non-Capital Asset Assets with an acquisition cost of 25K or less per unit.
+Working Capital is used to express the Reserves available in proprietary funds for use.